 Proposed revision of HPNA By-Law related to the Mission Statement.
-Online voting will be conducted October 1 - October 15, 2013.
+Online voting was conducted in October 2013 and the revision was approved by membership.

 Updates from the July 2013 HPNA Board of Directors Meeting:

 In response to member feedback obtained in the recent Communication Survey, the policy was amended to remove the use of postal mail to notify Members of critical information and to add that the Members will be notified by e-newsletter, email, website notices, and in the Association pages in the Journal of Hospice and Palliative Nursing, as time allows due to the publication schedule for the journal.

 2. The contract for the Journal of Palliative Medicine (JPM) was renewed.

 The contract was extended for 3 additional years, beginning in 2014.

 3. The results of the recent Membership votes regarding changes to the By-Laws were reported and accepted.